machikolacey/composermlacey/README.md

 6. Replace your_value with your values

-7. On your terminal, run this code below to test migration
+7. On your CLI, run this code below to test migration

 ```bash